soukron/openshift-admission-webhooks/denynewpods/README.md

 After the Webhook Server is deployed and the Admission Webhook has been created, try to create a new project and run a pod on it:
 ~~~
 $ oc new-project test-webhooks
-$ oc run sleep --image=alpine --command -- sleep 3600
+$ oc run sleep-1 --image=alpine --command -- sleep 3600
 ~~~
 This first pod will run successfully as the namespace is not yet labeled.

-Add the label to the namespace and try to increase the number of replicas:
+Add the label to the namespace and try to run another pod:
 ~~~
 $ oc label namespace test-webhooks denynewpods.admission.online.openshift.io=enabled
-$ oc scale dc/sleep --replicas=5
+$ oc run sleep-2 --image=alpine --command -- sleep 3600
 ~~~

-No new pods will be scheduled and a log will appear in the events:
+No new pods will be scheduled and an error will be returned:
 ~~~
-$ oc get events | grep admission
+$ oc run sleep-2 --image=alpine --command -- sleep 3600
-5m          5m           1         sleep-1.157e7b51cdc8c0fc          ReplicationController                                 Warning   FailedCreate                  replication-controller                    Error creating: admission webhook "denynewpods.admission.online.openshift.io" denied the request: New pods denied.
+Error from server (No new pods allowed in this project): admission webhook "denynewpods.admission.online.openshift.io" denied the request: New pods denied
 ~~~

 Remove the label to the namespace and this time the replicas will run:
 ~~~
 $ oc label namespace test-webhooks denynewpods.admission.online.openshift.io-
-$ oc scale dc/sleep --replicas=5
+$ oc run sleep-2 --image=alpine --command -- sleep 3600
 ~~~

 ## Cleanup